 A conventional boiler (also known as a regular boiler, a conventional boiler or a traditional boiler) offers a more traditional heating alternative for the home as it only provides heating.
 Also known as conventional boilers or heat only systems, a regular boiler is commonly found in older properties.
 These systems require a large amount of space for installation due to the need for a cold water cylinder and cold water cisterns.
-Much like combi boilers, regular boilers come in a variety of different fuel types:
+Much like combi boilers, regular boilers come in a variety of different fuel types.

 A system boiler functions in a similar way to a regular boiler system as it provides the heat for your central heating system and produces hot water that is stored in a hot water cylinder until it is needed.
-System boilers can use 3 different types of fuel:
+System boilers can use 3 different types of fuel: gas, oil, and LPG.

 Boiler fuel types

 Most homes in the UK are connected to the gas grid so are most likely to have a natural gas boiler in their home.
-Properties in rural areas which aren’t connected to the gas grid will use an alternative fuel source such as oil, electricity or biomass (wood pellets).
+Properties in rural areas that aren't connected to the gas grid will use an alternative fuel source such as oil, electricity or biomass (wood pellets).

 More and more homeowners (even those who have access to gas) are choosing to install a boiler or heating system which uses renewable fuel such as a biomass boiler or a heat pump to lower their carbon emissions.